syl20bnr/spacemacs-elpa-mirror/melpa/python-x-readme.txt

 needs to be enabled manually if code folding is also desired.
 `expand-region' is equally supported, when previously loaded.

-To automatically setup python-x with an ESS-like keyboard map, use `python-x-setup' in your emacs startup:

-(python-x-setup)

-The keyboard map definition is currently tuned to the author's taste, and may change over time.
+The default keyboard map definition set by (python-x-setup) is currently tuned to the author's taste, and may change over time.
 You are encouraged to look at the definition of `python-x-setup' and derive your own.

-See the `python-x' customization group for additional settings.